Buying or Selling Your Ticket

 Offering a Ticket?

 Tickets to Meredith are non-refundable.
 However, if your circumstances change and you can no longer attend, you may be able to exchange your ticket/s via Aunty’s Resale Service, which opens if/when tickets sell out and there are sufficient people on Aunty’s Waitlist.
-Please contact Aunty to use this service.

 Wanting a ticket?